 When the Great Wife put her son on the throne, Shaka came, had him killed and took the reins of a clan that had not seen him since he was six(more or less a quarter century had passed) and he rebuild the nation into one of the most powerful nations on earth.
 It was at this time, Shaka's younger half brother, Dingane, came along to dispute the chieftainship.
 Shaka met him and did not kill him, which was one of the most fatal mistakes Shaka ever made.

 Shaka built a new kraal which he called kwaBulawayo(at place of He Who Kills, or the Killing Place).
 He improved the material culture and social system of the Zulus.
 Shaka started building the Zulu Army from scratch.
 He formed Izicwe into a standard formation requiring four groups, and these four tactical groups could be formed into numerous subdivisions.
-The strongest of these was the "chest," the one that closed in once onto the enemy and held it fast.
+Their strongest techiqqe/formation was the "chest," the one that closed in once onto the enemy and held it fast.

 The other two were the "horns" that surrounded the enemy until their tips met The fourth group was the reserve and known as the "loins," and they were placed behind the chest and remained seated with their backs to the fight so as not to become excited.
 This all depended on several movements which were carried-out over broken ground at top speed, silently while maintaining perfect formation and alignment.

-He then let the Izicwe to go back to the Mtetwas and proceeded to form the Amawombe composed of old men with head rings and married.
-He allowed them to keep their wives but built them a new kraal (by then he had executed and persecuted all those who had treated him and his mother, and abused him in his childhood,and those who treated Nandi badly Nandi, and had called him an iShaka).
+He then let the Izicwe to go back to the Mtetwas and proceeded to form the Amawombe, composed of old men with head rings and married.
+He allowed them to keep their wives but built them a new kraal (by then he had executed and persecuted all those who had treated him and his mother, and abused him in his childhood,and those who treated Nandi badly, and those that had called him an iShaka).